Exemptions for Real and Personal Property

 Antique motor vehicles are exempt from property tax; “a motor vehicle licensed and registered as an antique motor vehicle pursuant to Article 23, Chapter 3 of Title 56.”
 These vehicles must be used in exhibition only and at car shows…cannot be driven on the street.
 This became effective as of June 2006 and this also is not retroactive.

 Motor vehicles of nonresident service persons located in South Carolina are not subject to taxation when the vehicles are licensed and registered in South Carolina with the exception of personal property used in trade or business.
 As of November 2009 the Soldiers & Sailors Relief Act also relieves the spouse from paying personal property tax.
-A leave and earnings statement must be filed at the Auditor’s Office each year and if the spouse is also on the registration a copy of their dependant military ID must be provided as well.
-Other dependants that may be included on the registration are not relieved from paying personal property taxes.
+A leave and earnings statement must be filed at the Auditor’s Office each year and if the spouse is also on the registration a copy of their dependent military ID must be provided as well.
+Other dependents that may be included on the registration are not relieved from paying personal property taxes.

 Contact South Carolina Department of Revenue at (803) 898-4995 for more information concerning exemption qualifications.